Now? Does emotional education itself change?

 Use of Self

 Look these up – they all imply much the same thing but each can be cheapened.
+I have written about them on my Transitional Space blog.
 I remember one of the first people from whom I was lucky enough to learn: Hanna Segal.
 In 1992, she wrote: ‘Popularization can be only too easy … [make] disturbing discoveries seem anodyne, deep and complex thought appear easily understandable and acceptable when sufficiently watered down. … a far more daunting task, that of making ideas understandable without denuding them of any of their meaning. … not avoiding what is disturbing and not making superficial or easy what is deep and complex.’
 [Anderson, R. (Ed.)
 (1992).
 Clinical Lectures on Klein and Bion.
 London: Routledge, foreword]

 Critical judgement is part of Emotional Education.
 It is not ‘touchy feely’ or ‘gratification’.
 Look for the learning, and the satisfying “click” when a concept, previously heard about, slots into place, making sense.